inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 3. The Load Raster Layer dialog will open.
 Find the file in the directory :file:`Sleman/` named :file:`Sleman.tif`.
 Open it.

-4. QGIS will open a dialog which explains that the new layers does not have a CRS assigned.
+4. QGIS will open a dialog which explains that the new layer does not have a CRS assigned.
 In the box at the bottom, scroll down until you find **WGS 84 / UTM zone 49S**.
 Select it and click :guilabel:`OK`.